eyedeekay/sam-forwarder/README.md

 it's present state.
 I mean I know what I did with si-i2p-plugin works, so it's not that important.
 I'll have to look for a way to make this behavior configurable though.

+It would be really awesome if I could make this run on Android.
+So I'll make that happen eventually.